foundry-rs/book/src/forge/forge-std.md

 ## Forge Standard Library Overview

-Forge Standard Library (Forge Std) is a collection of helpful contracts that make writing tests easier, faster, and more user-friendly.
+Forge Standard Library (Forge Std for short) is a collection of helpful contracts that make writing tests easier, faster, and more user-friendly.

 Using Forge Std is the preferred way of writing tests with Foundry.